Early Portuguese sailors named Taiwan

 View more climate information & imperial units

-Fly to Taipei, via Hong Kong, with Cathay
+available) to Taipei via Hong Kong with Cathay

 nights.
 Welcome dinner at a local restaurant.
 (D)